idrsolutions/buildvu-ruby-client/README.md

 The BuildVu Microservice Example is an open source project that allows you to convert PDF to HTML5 or SVG by running [BuildVu](https://www.idrsolutions.com/buildvu/) as a web service in the cloud or on-premise.

-IDR Solutions offer a free trial service for running BuildVu with Ruby, more infomation on this can be found [here]. (https://www.idrsolutions.com/buildvu/convert-pdf-in-ruby/)
+IDRsolutions offer a free trial service for running BuildVu with Ruby, more infomation on this can be found [here](https://www.idrsolutions.com/buildvu/convert-pdf-in-ruby/).

 -----